My guide to buying a used Yamaha R6 — what to look for, what can go wrong, and the best models to buy.

 While models have varied over the years, here's how the various Japanese four-cylinder motorcycles are compared:

 - The Kawasaki ZX-6R (636): Known in many shoot-outs has been the most powerful, partly because for most of the time it has been produced, it has been available as a 636cc motorcycle.
 Because of this, it's also known for having better mid-range torque than the other 600s.
 However, you had better like the colour green!
-(It's available in other colours, but green is very popular.)
+(It's available in other colours, but green is very popular.).
+The ZX-6R has had ABS and power modes for much longer, since 2013.

 - The Honda CBR600RR: Known simply for being the most comfortable (even though the CBR600F4i was always the REALLY comfortable sports motorcycle), the CBR600RR is fast, light, and effective.
 This was, after all, the track-focused alternative to the F. It's still pretty compact, so if you're tall, it can feel cramped.
 This was the gold standard for a while, but hasn't been updated since 2007 (and has been discontinued by Honda in light of waning global demand, and Euro4).
 So... future classic?

 - Triumph Daytona 675R: Often the lightest in the class, and with power up there in the 120hp range.
 Has looks to die for, and is visually distinct from others in the class.
+Powered by a triple, the Daytona has a unique and intoxicating high-rev howl that separates it from the four-cylinder bikes in its class.
 Unfortunately it's known (rightly or wrongly — I'm not sure) as being less reliable.

 Is the Yamaha R6 uncomfortable to ride?